 Jump to:

-We love salmon as they are easy to make, delicious, and packed with nutrition.
 I often make Individual Salmon en Croute, Salmon and Spinach Quiche, or this flavorsome marinated Baked Mediterranean Salmon for dinner.

 This simple recipe combines Mediterranean flavors with fresh salmon filet to make the most succulent, and mouth-watering salmon!